NVIDIA/aistore/README.md

 DSort “views” AIS objects as named shards that comprise archived key/value data.
 In its 1.0 realization, dSort supports tar, zip, and tar-gzip formats and a variety of built-in sorting algorithms; it is designed, though, to incorporate other popular archival formats including tf.Record and tf.Example ([TensorFlow](https://www.tensorflow.org/tutorials/load_data/tf-records)) and [MessagePack](https://msgpack.org/index.html).
 The user runs dSort by specifying an input dataset, by-key or by-value (i.e., by content) sorting algorithm, and a desired size of the resulting shards.
 The rest is done automatically and in parallel by the AIS storage targets, with no part of the processing that’d involve a single-host centralization and with dSort stage and progress-within-stage that can be monitored via user-friendly statistics.

 By design, dSort tightly integrates with the AIS-object to take full advantage of the combined clustered CPU and IOPS.
-Each dSort job is defined by a high-level specification that defines (or, names) input dataset, sorting algorithm, (desired) size of the output shard, and a few other parameters.
-Given this input, dSort generates a massively-parallel intra-cluster workload where each AIS target communicates with all other targets and executes a proportional "piece" of a job.
-At the end of this job, the result - a *transformed*" dataset optimized for subsequent training and inference by deep learning apps.
+Each dSort job (note that multiple jobs can execute in parallel) generates a massively-parallel intra-cluster workload where each AIS target communicates with all other targets and executes a proportional "piece" of a job.
+Which ultimately results in a *transformed* dataset optimized for subsequent training and inference by deep learning apps.

 ## Prerequisites